freenas/freenas-docs/userguide/sharing.rst

      This is required when the :guilabel:`Discovery Auth Method` is set to *CHAP* or *Mutual CHAP*.

-   * :guilabel:`IP`: Select the IP addresses associated with an interface or the wildcard addresses :literal:`0.0.0.0` (all IPv4 addresses) and/or :literal:`::` (all IPv6 addresses).
-Choosing a wildcard address prevents selecting individual IP addresses that are the same type as the wildcard.
-To add more IP addresses on a different :guilabel:`Port`, click :guilabel:`Add`.
+   * :guilabel:`IP`: Select IP addresses to be listened on by the portal.
+     Click :guilabel:`ADD` to add IP addresses with a different network port.
+The address :literal:`0.0.0.0` can be selected to listen on all IPv4 addresses, or :literal:`::` to listen on all IPv6 addresses.

    * :guilabel:`Port`: TCP port used to access the iSCSI target.
      Default is *3260*.